How to Configure Nginx .htaccess for CompressX

 }

-If you find similar rules, remove the following extensions from the location directive:
+If you find similar rules, remove image extensions (jpg, jpeg, png, gif, webp) from the pattern so they don’t conflict with CompressX rules.

 Step 5: Add Required MIME Types